 As Norma told me the story, I remembered seeing her live Quilk commercials.

-After a successful run of live Quilk commercials, the product's representatives thought it would be a great idea if Norma would actually pour herself a glass of Quilk at the end of the live commercial and then say something like "Quilk, it tastes delicious."
+After a successful run of live Quilk commercials, the product's representatives thought it would be a great idea if Norma would pour herself a glass of Quilk at the end of the live commercial.
+She would then take a drink and say something like “Quilk, it tastes delicious.”
 Norma agreed.

 That evening when the camera went live, Norma did her commercial and ended it by pouring herself a glass of Quilk, taking a big drink and saying “Quilk, it tastes delicious.”